AD-DAE: Alzheimer's Disease Progression Modeling with Unpaired Longitudinal MRI using Diffusion Auto-Encoders: Results and Discussion

+In this setup, classifiers are trained with varying RD-GD ratios from the \textit{Train Set} and evaluated on RD from the \textit{Test Set} to assess how well GD augments the training process.
+Figure~\ref{fig:disease_clasification} presents classification accuracy across different models from this setup.
+In the figure, the plots with dotted lines indicate accuracy when trained with generated data (GD) from AD-DAE, and five comparison models, and the plot with a solid line indicates training with RD-only (0\% GD).
 With RD-only (0\% GD), accuracy increases monotonically with data size.
-At 20\% RD $+$ 80\% GD, all models improve over the 20\% RD baseline, though gains vary by method.
-At 40\% RD $+$ 60\% GD, AD-DAE and SITGAN perform better than the RD-only (0\% GD) baseline, while other models remain below.
+At 20\% RD $+$ 80\% GD, all models improve over the 20\% RD-only scenario, though gains vary by method.
+At 40\% RD $+$ 60\% GD, AD-DAE and SITGAN perform better than the RD-only (0\% GD), while other models remain below.
 This trend is consistent at 60\% RD $+$ 40\% GD, where AD-DAE maintains the higher accuracy compared to the other methods.
-With 80\% RD $+$ 20\% GD, marginal improvements are observed, with AD-DAE, SITGAN, and BrLP sustaining accuracy above the RD-only setting.
+Adding 20\% AD-DAE GD to 80\% RD improves accuracy from 83.4\% to 84.4\%, comparable to the 100\% RD accuracy of 84.5\%, indicating that AD-DAE GD have similar discriminative properties as RD.